MicrosoftDocs/bing-docs/bing-docs/bing-custom-autosuggest/reference/endpoints.md

 ms.author: scottwhi
 ---

-# Autosuggest API v7 reference
+# Custom Autosuggest API v7 reference

-The Autosuggest API lets you send a partial search query term to Bing and get back a list of suggested queries that other users have searched on or that are based on user intent.
+The Custom Autosuggest API lets you send a partial search query term to Bing and get back a list of suggested queries that other users have searched on or that are based on user intent.
 Typically, you use this API to support a richer search box experience.
 For example, you'd call this API for each character the user enters and populate the search box's drop-down list with the suggested query strings.

-For examples that show how to make requests, see [Getting suggested search terms](../index.md).
+For information about configuring custom suggestions, see [Configure your Custom Autosuggest experience](../define-custom-suggestions).

 For information about permitted use and display of the results, see [Use and display requirements](../useanddisplayrequirements.md).